Nobody hears the weeping of the ice caps in Antarctica, waiting for the day it breaks and shatters into the ocean from Earth’s unbearable heat.

 On the topic of saving the Earth, this is the most popular song in the world!

 In this trailer for Total War: Three Kingdoms, the developers recreated a story from medieval China, paying very close attention to expressing the timeless beauty of its natural landscape, the allure of flora and fauna, and the serene atmosphere of towns…lucky enough to enjoy the moment of peace and tranquillity.

-As the music stirs the background of the visual storytelling that is taking place, the feature character, Zhuge Kongming, travels across the realm, engaged in a wistful monologue of how humans have scarred the beauty of this land under the heavens with their greed and endless conflict.
+As the music stirs the background of the visual storytelling that is taking place, Zhuge Liang travels across the realm, engaged in a wistful monologue of how humans have scarred the beauty of this land under the heavens with their greed and endless conflict.
 I wonder, do we have similar sentiments here, living in the 21st century?

 Earth by Lil Dicky